-The best Bluetooth headsets for hands-free calling
+Make hands-free calls with these Bluetooth headsets

 - Short battery life

-For folks that have multiple phones they regularly take calls from, our top recommendation goes to the YAMAY Bluetooth Headset.
-YAMAY's headset crams in just about everything you could ask for, and it does so at a price that's quite compelling.
+For folks with multiple phones they regularly take calls from, we could easily recommend the Jabra Talk 55 as the best option.
+Jabra's headset crams in just about everything you could ask for, and while the price is on the higher end, you do get what you pay for.

-Right off the bat, this is a really solid design.
-The headset is lightweight and comfortable to wear, the soft ear pads make long phone calls a breeze, and the flexible headband allows people of all head shapes/sizes to wear the headset with ease.
-It's bulkier than other options on this list, but it shouldn't cause a strain.
+Right off the bat, the Talk 55 sports an excellent design.
+The headset is lightweight and comfortable to wear, the sturdy connection and HD Voice make long phone calls a breeze, and the minimalist design allows people of all ear shapes and sizes to wear the headset with ease.
+It's smaller than other options on this list, but it shouldn't feel loose or threaten to fall out.

-One of the best features of the YAMAY headset is the ability to pair it with two devices at once, allowing you to seamlessly switch back and forth between two different Bluetooth connections.
-If you have a work and personal phone, this could come in handy a lot.
+One of the best features of the Talk 55 headset is the ability to pair it with two devices at once, allowing you to seamlessly switch back and forth between two different Bluetooth connections.
+If you have a work and personal phone, this could really come in handy.
+While you're at it, you can also listen to GPS directions or music and podcasts in between calls.

-You'll also be treated to a battery that lasts for up to 17 hours of talk time, and a handy charging cradle where you can store the headset when you don't need to use it, and a competitive price tag.
+You'll also be treated to a battery that lasts for up to 10 hours of talk time, plus a handy charging cradle where you can store the headset when you don't need to use it.

 Pros:

-- Flexible headband and easy to wear
+- Simple design that's easy to wear

 - Fantastic sound quality